How to

 greater distance.

-Try to move the station dial to another place and check around
+Try to move the station dial to the other end of the scale and

 If the speaker is put against a wall or some equipment, the sound